ahotchkin/react-fitness-backend/dev-log.md

 - [x] User can't have more than one diary for a day
 - [x] When user selects a date where a diary doesn't exist, create diary for that day

+Friday, 9/25
+- [x] Debug issue with Diary creation

+Monday, 9/28
+- [x] Update to “Create Diary” button if user selects a date where a diary doesn’t exist
+    * Automatic creation is causing errors
+- [ ] When user adds mealFood to a diary other than today, take them back to that diary after adding
+- [ ] When user refreshes /meals/:mealId/foods, re-render same page (currently rendering /foods even though URL doesn’t change)

 <h5>Remaining To Dos</h5>
 <i>Required</i>